A Charlie Brown Christmas (soundtrack)

 A Charlie Brown Christmas is the eighth studio album by the American jazz pianist Vince Guaraldi (later credited to the Vince Guaraldi Trio).
-It was released in December 1965 by Fantasy Records to coincide with the debut of the television special A Charlie Brown Christmas featuring the Peanuts comic characters.
+Released by Fantasy Records in December 1965, (Note: Derrick Bang writes the album was released in the first week of December 1965, so as to coincide with the special's television debut.
+An advertisement in the November 26 issue of The Sacramento Bee indicates the album may have already been on sale.) the album coincided with the debut of the television special A Charlie Brown Christmas featuring the Peanuts comic characters.

 Guaraldi was contacted by the television producer Lee Mendelson to compose music for a documentary on Peanuts and its creator, Charles M. Schulz.
 Although the documentary went unaired, selections of the music were released in 1964 as Jazz Impressions of A Boy Named Charlie Brown.
 The Coca-Cola Company commissioned a Peanuts Christmas special in 1965 and Guaraldi returned to score the special.

 Guaraldi composed most of the music, though he included versions of traditional carols such as "O Tannenbaum".
 He recorded at Whitney Studio in Glendale, California, then re-recorded parts at Fantasy Records Studios in San Francisco with a children's choir from St. Paul's Episcopal Church in San Rafael, California.
 The sessions ran late into the night, with the children rewarded with ice cream afterward.
 Bassist Fred Marshall and drummer Jerry Granelli were credited as performing on the album.

 A Charlie Brown Christmas was voted into the Grammy Hall of Fame and added to the National Recording Registry of the Library of Congress.
 In November 2014, it was the 10th best-selling Christmas/holiday album in the United States during the SoundScan era.

-In 2022, it was certified five times platinum for sales of 5 million copies.
+In August 2026, it was certified sextuple platinum by the Recording Industry Association of America for six million album-equivalent units in the United States, making it the best-selling jazz album of all time.

 Background

-By the early 1960s, Charles M. Schulz's comic strip Peanuts had become a sensation worldwide.
-The television producer Lee Mendelson, a fan of jazz, heard "Cast Your Fate to the Wind", composed by the jazz pianist Vince Guaraldi, and contacted him to produce music for a Peanuts documentary, A Boy Named Charlie Brown.
-Guaraldi created the piece "Linus and Lucy" to serve as the theme.
-Despite the popularity of the strip and acclaim from advertisers, television networks were not interested in the special and it went unaired.
+By the early 1960s, Charles M. Schulz's comic strip Peanuts had become internationally popular.
+Television producer Lee Mendelson, a jazz fan, heard "Cast Your Fate to the Wind" by pianist Vince Guaraldi and asked him to compose music for a proposed Peanuts documentary, A Boy Named Charlie Brown.
+Guaraldi wrote "Linus and Lucy" for the project, which became the musical theme most closely associated with the franchise.
+Although the documentary attracted interest from advertisers, television networks declined to air it.

-In April 1965, Time featured Peanuts on its cover, highlighting its cultural impact.
-That year, the Coca-Cola Company commissioned the Christmas-themed special A Charlie Brown Christmas.
-Guaraldi, fresh from recording At Grace Cathedral with St. Paul's Church of San Rafael's 68-voice choir, returned to compose the score.
+In April 1965, Time featured Peanuts on its cover, further reflecting the strip's cultural prominence.
+Later that year, the Coca-Cola Company commissioned the Christmas special A Charlie Brown Christmas.
+Guaraldi, who had recently recorded At Grace Cathedral with the 68-voice choir of St. Paul's Church of San Rafael, returned to score the production.